MicrosoftDocs/sdk-api/sdk-api-src/content/ddraw/index.md

 ## -description

-This header is used by directdraw.
+This header is used by DirectDraw.
 For more information, see:

 - [DirectDraw](../_directdraw/index.md)